AB Trusts: The Tax-Saver

 Surviving Spouse's Rights Over the Assets

-As discussed above, the AB trust gives the surviving spouse some power over the assets, depending on the provisions of the trust.
+As discussed above, the AB trust gives the surviving spouse some power over the assets, depending on the trust's provisions.
 The surviving spouse's rights and benefits include:

 - Receiving income from the trust property, including interest income

-- Which can be spent to support and maintain his/her standard of living, health, or education, as well as
+- Spending trust property to support and maintain their standard of living, health care, or education

 - Use of real estate and other property

-The surviving spouse maintains these rights until death, at which time all of the assets in the original AB trust are distributed to the final beneficiaries.
-All of the second spouse's property is distributed to his or her beneficiaries according to their will or trust.
+The surviving spouse maintains these rights until death.
+Then, when they die, all assets in the original AB trust are distributed to the final beneficiaries.
+All of the second spouse's property is distributed to their beneficiaries according to their will or trust.